-Wood paneling is one of those rare design elements that can look either lodge fabulous or Brady Bunch, with little range in between.
+Wood paneling is one of those rare design elements that can look either lodge fabulous or outdated, with little range in between.
 Before scrapping those dark, outmoded panels, try this easy how-to for whitewashing walls.

 1. Mix a solution of white paint and water.
 We used a half-and-half solution of Benjamin Moore Timid White, which falls in the middle of the cool-warm spectrum, making it great for whitewashing all kinds of furniture and accessories.